 However, there were causation arguments to be made, namely that the orthodontics and delay in diagnosis and treatment of the disease had accelerated the future loss of the teeth rather than causing it entirely.
 The patient would have required significant periodontal treatment in any event, including the replacement of some teeth - just at a later stage.

 The patient's solicitors made a settlement offer of over £80,000, but this was firmly rejected as being excessive.
 After liaising again with the experts, the DDU sought the member's consent to settle and served a robust letter of response setting out all of the points in our favour.

 It made no admissions of liability, but did include a settlement offer almost five times less than the one first made by the patient's solicitors.
 This was accepted, with the patient's solicitors legal costs and disbursements coming to more than £25,000.

-This guidance was correct at publication 16/08/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/08/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.